iCliniq Logo

 The removable dentures often lack stability, and they can be easily misplaced, shift the position, and can easily fall out.
 With permanent dentures, all these shortcomings of removable dentures can be solved.
 The main advantages of permanent dentures are as follows;

-• Stability – As these dentures are fixed to gums, they offer exceptional stability.
+• Stability: As these dentures are fixed to gums, they offer exceptional stability.
 The chewing and biting forces do not cause any displacement of the denture.

-• In the case of ill-fitting removable dentures, one common problem patients encounter is pain.
+• Painless: In the case of ill-fitting removable dentures, one common problem patients encounter is pain.
 With the help of permanent dentures, pain is eliminated.

-• Removable partial dentures mostly require some adhesives for their stability.
+• No Adhesives: Removable partial dentures mostly require some adhesives for their stability.
 They usually contain harmful chemicals.
-But in the case of permanent dentures, there is no need for any adhesives.
+However, in the case of permanent dentures, there is no need for any adhesives.
+It gives better support to lips and cheeks.

-• Improves Quality of Life – With the help of permanent dentures, the patient’s smile, chewing, and speaking can be restored as before.
+• Improves Quality of Life: With the help of permanent dentures, the patient’s smile, chewing, and speaking can be restored as before.
 This enhances the patient’s confidence and self-esteem.

 What Are the Disadvantages of Permanent Dentures?

-The main disadvantages of permanent dentures are as follows;
+The main disadvantages of permanent dentures are as follows:

 • It can be costly.